Sim2Real

 The file is organized in this top-level order:

-robot_joint_order: # robot joint order used by commands and policies
+robot_joint_order: # joint order expected by the lower-level controller

 policy_asset_roots: # directories searched for policy folders